SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 }
 ```

 The function is pretty straightforward but there is one caveat: `LdFlda` instruction expects an object instance on the evaluation stack.
-For value types and for reference types with a default construction, the solution is trivial: use `Activator.CreateInstance(Type)`.
+For value types and for reference types with a default constructor, the solution is trivial: use `Activator.CreateInstance(Type)`.
 But what if we would like to inspect classes without a default constructor?

 In this case we can use lesser known "generic factory" called [`FormatterServices.GetUninitializedObject(Type)`](https://msdn.microsoft.com/en-us/library/system.runtime.serialization.formatterservices.getuninitializedobject(v=vs.110).aspx):